-- Measure the total spring length while the spring is not under - Tighten the spring by turning adjusting ring 2 to the specified measurement A.
+- Measure the total spring length while the spring is not under tension - Tension the spring by turning adjusting ring 2 to specified dimension A.

-Spring preload (250 SX EU) 7 mm (0.28 in) Spring preload (250 SX US) 7 mm (0.28 in)
+Spring preload 7 mm (0.28 in)

 Depending on the static sag and/or the riding sag, it may be necessary to increase or decrease the spring preload.